Malbone Castle and Estate: 1840s mansion

 In 1848 a new mansion was built directly on top of the old ivy-covered ruins by Mr. & Mrs. Jonathan Prescott Hall.
 Hall was an eminent New York lawyer and direct descendant of two signers of the Declaration of Independence.

-The Halls commissioned Alexander Jackson Davis, a notable 19th-century New York architect, to design a house of pink Connecticut sandstone in the popular Gothic revival style of the time, incorporating some original elements such as the porte-cochere from the previous home.
+The Halls commissioned Alexander Jackson Davis, a notable 19th-century New York architect, to design a house of pink Connecticut sandstone in the popular Gothic Revival style of the time, incorporating some original elements such as the porte-cochere from the previous home.
 Hall, the United States Attorney for the Southern District of New York, died in September 1862.
 In 1875, the house's interiors were remodeled under the supervision of noted local architect Dudley Newton who added a "massive carved oak staircase."
 The mansion remained in the same family for over 130 years, serving as the summer "cottage" of the Morris-Bedlow family (including Lewis Gouverneur Morris), a prominent family from New York who held positions of social and political prominence in America and Newport in the 18th and 19th centuries.

 Malbone Estate had some of the most prominent formal gardens in America during the 18th and 19th centuries.
 The gardens were originally established by Col. Malbone to the south of the house because it was from this direction that visitors and merchants from Newport town would approach the estate.
-Prescott Hall renovated these gardens from 1848 to 1850, expanding them to 17 acres and enlisting Andrew Jackson Downing, the leading landscape designer of the mid-18th century and an advocate of architectural philosophy.
-Downing partnered with Calvert Vaux to design the White House grounds and National Mall, collaborated with Frederick Law Olmsted to design Central Park, and is widely regarded as the "Father of American Landscape Architecture."
-The Malbone Gardens have been recently restored with an emphasis on the brick pathways lined by boxwoods, the central stone waterway, four prominent weeping willows, and the carriage path lined by beech trees, all remnants of Downing's original 1848 design.
+Prescott Hall renovated these gardens from 1848 to 1850, expanding them to 17 acres and enlisting Andrew Jackson Downing, the leading landscape designer of the 1840s and an advocate of architectural philosophy.
+Downing partnered with Calvert Vaux to design the White House grounds and National Mall and is widely regarded as the "Father of American Landscape Architecture."
+The Malbone Gardens have been recently restored with an emphasis on the brick pathways lined by boxwoods, the central stone waterway, four prominent weeping beech trees, and the carriage path lined by European Beech trees, all remnants of Downing's original 1848 design.

+Most recently, Malbone Estate was a filming location in The Gilded Age.

 Current ownership

 The property was listed on the National Register of Historic Places in 1976.
 The grounds of the estate "contain the largest collection of European beech trees in North America."

 The Morris family bequeathed Malbone to the Preservation Society of Newport County in 1978, who sold the estate to Patricia and Philip Archer Thomas in 1980.
 Around 1994, the 17 acre Malbone estate was acquired by James Leach, who hosted U.S. Supreme Court Justice Ruth Bader Ginsburg there in 2004.
-In 2013, Leach listed the estate for sale for $2.2 million, and it was purchased by the Brede Family of Wellesley, Massachusetts.
-The house remains a private residence to this day.
+In 2013, Leach listed the estate for sale for $2.2 million; the house remains a private residence to this day.